Free local delivery

 The L1 cap is used on self ballasted compact fluorescent bulbs.

-G9 bulbs are available at various wattages, are have clear or frosted glass.
+G9 bulbs are available at various wattages, and are only now available in clear glass or LED version.
 They are often used on small decorative light fittings where a high light output is required.

 Some manufactures add a ceramic base to the lamp.
-The pins are 9mm apart.
+The pins are 9mm apart, hence G9.

-Because of their tiny size, they are often used in intricate light fittings, where style is more important than light output.
+Due to their tiny size, they are often used in intricate light fittings, where style is more important than light output.
 Light fittings that use G4 bulbs often use many bulbs to compensate for the relatively low light output.
+The pins are 4mm apart, hence G4.

 Although the GU10 cap is similar to the L1 low energy cap, GU10 bulbs can not be used in L1 light fittings.